KainNhantumbo/sales-app/README.md

 So, while learning something new, I wanted to embrace the adventure of creating this project.

-I wanted to create an app similar to shopify but small in size, keeping the concept of creating a platform where users can create their virtual stores in one place, without worrying about the infrastructure management, layout customization or anything else.
+I wanted to create an app similar to Shopify but small in size, keeping the concept of creating a platform where users can create their virtual stores in one place, without worrying about the infrastructure management, layout customization or anything else.

 You can find the API source code [here](https://github.com/KainNhantumbo/sales-api) to learn more about the features implementation on the backend.